Marcroth0/p1-secret-bar/README.md

 -   Adventurous souls looking to find a secret place.
 -   The animal lover wanting to find a place with its values.
--   Anyone who wants to feel exclusive.
+-   Anyone who wants to feel exclusive and find the place to call theirs.

 ## Features